fygar256/general-assembler-axx/README.md

 ADD A,Rn :: n>7;5 :: n|0x68
 ```

-and you pass `add a,rn` to the assembly line, it will return error code 5 if n>7, and 0x69 will be generated with `add a,r1`.
+and you pass `add a,rn` to the assembly line, it will return error code 5 when n>7, and `add a,r1` will generate binary 0x69.

 If an element of binary_list is empty, it will be aligned.
-If you start with `,` or specify `0x12,,0x13`, the empty part will be padded to the exact address.
+If it starts with `,` or if it is `0x12,,0x13`, the empty part will be padded up to the exact address.

+If an element of binary_list is preceded by `;`, it will not be output if the element is 0.

 #### symbol